Household Economy in Rural Areas

 October 2019–2020 May 2020: evaluation, data processing

-The co-creation takes place on two separate levels.
-Firstly, mayors will take part in the development of the framework for the activities of coordinators and prospective farmers.
+Thus, co-creation takes place on two separate levels in our pilot.
+Firstly, mayors take part in the development of the framework for the activities of coordinators and prospective farmers.
 Secondly, the coordinators will take part in the development of local production plans.

-50 families are involved in production activities and are actively supported by the coordinators of the pilot.
+72 families were involved in production activities and are actively supported by the coordinators of the pilot.

-10 mayors (or local project leaders) take part in four workshops with the aim of shaping attitudes.
+10 mayors (or local project leaders) took/take part in four workshops with the aim of shaping attitudes and developing common service model.

-10 coordinators are involved in the local economy development training.
+10 coordinators were involved in the local economy development training.

 University of Debrecheni